akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

-            leave <node-url> - Sends a request for node with URL to LEAVE the cluster down <node-url> - Sends a request for marking node with URL as DOWN member-status - Asks the member node for its current status cluster-status - Asks the cluster for its current status (member ring, unavailable nodes, meta data etc.)
+            leave <node-url> - Sends a request for node with URL to LEAVE the cluster down <node-url> - Sends a request for marking node with URL as DOWN member-status - Asks the member node for its current status members - Asks the cluster for addresses of current members unreachable - Asks the cluster for addresses of unreachable members cluster-status - Asks the cluster for its current status (member ring, unavailable nodes, meta data etc.)
                       leader - Asks the cluster who the current leader is